seungsoo-lee/DELTA/README.md

 <br> 3) In the case of OpenDaylight: ...

 ## Configuring your own experiments
-+ The Agent-Manager automatically reads your configuration file, and setup environments based on the config file.
++ The Agent-Manager automatically reads your configuration file and sets up the environment based on the configuration file settings.
 The <setting.cfg> contains sample configurations.
 You can specify your own config file by passing its path:
 ```
 FLOODLIGHT_ROOT=/home/sdn/floodlight/floodlight-0.91/target/floodlight.jar
 FLOODLIGHT_VER=0.91